tiendu/tiendu.github.io/_posts/2026-05-21-compliance-for-bioinfo-engineers-eng.md

 ## What to learn first

-If you are a bioinformatics engineer trying to use this for career leverage, do not start with the hardest certification.
+Do not start by trying to memorize everything.

-Start with literacy.
+Start with the parts that change engineering decisions.

 ### First: GDPR basics